rilpires/saucer_engine/README.md

 # saucer_engine
-Game engine made with C++11, using OpenGL 3.1.
+Game engine made with C++11, using OpenGL 3.0 as rendering back-end.
 The focus on this engine was primarily for learning graphics programming, and then some low level game development in general.
 I'll be trying to do the best pratices to make this engine in a very modular way, so anyone can feel free to mess with some core features like physics.

 Currently I'm developing this engine alongside a simple game I'm making with it.
 My plan is to develop this engine until then.